netkicorp/netkidocs/api/access_codes.md

 `GET /api/business/businesses/{business_id}/access-codes/{code}/`

 Returns a single access code by its code value.
-Use this to check whether a code has been used, and to find the resulting `identity`.
+Check the `is_active` field to tell whether the code has been used: `is_active=true` means the code is unused and still valid; `is_active=false` means it has been used.
+When a code has been used, `identity` holds the identifier of the customer who used it.

 **Path / query parameters**